bdamon/MuscleUS_Toolbox/Help/Help-for-define_muscleroi_us.md

 After each step, the user can inspect and verify these definitions before advancing.

+An updated image data structure and the binary image mask, aponeurosis definition, and other information about the region defined, are output.

 [Back to the top](https://github.com/bdamon/MuscleUS_Toolbox/blob/master/Help/Help-for-define_muscleroi_us.md)

 ## 3. Syntax